wazuh/wazuh-documentation/source/nist/active-response.rst

 Ubuntu endpoint
 ^^^^^^^^^^^^^^^

 #.
-Create 2 users for this use case:
+Create two users for this use case:

    .. code-block:: console